 Iconic, yes.
 Controversial?
 A little.
 At the time, the striking, bold silhouette of its design split the city, its ‘Paddy’s Wigwam’ being used both in affection and consternation.

 Within, though, it’s a different story.
 When the light bouncing in from the Mersey strikes the great lantern window designed by John Piper and executed by Patrick Reyntiens the effect is revelatory; transcendental even.

 Carpets of red, blue and yellow light bathe the cool white marble altar, the Elizabeth Frink crucifix, and, as the sun revolves around the crown of thorns above, each of the 9 intimate chapels.

 Surrounding the nave, these series of side chapels – interspersed with the gleaming bronze Stations of the Cross, designed by Sean Rice – allow for silent prayer and contemplation.
 Each space with its own, distinctive spiritual atmosphere.

 Want to find out more?
-You can visit us seven days a week and even book a guided tour of the Cathedral.
-Entrance is free at all times.
+You can visit us seven days a week and entrance is free at all times.

 There is no need to book in advance when visiting, but if you have a specific request or enquiry, you can email us here.